 Example of Multiple Linear Regression in DMAIC

-Multiple Linear Regression will be used in Analyze phase of DMAIC to study more than two variables.
-In a laboratory chemist recorded the yield of the process which will be impacted by the two factors.
-Chemist wants to model the first order regression.
+You will use Multiple Linear Regression in the Analyze phase of DMAIC to study more than two variables.
+In a laboratory, a chemist recorded the yield of the process impacted by the two factors.
+The chemist wants to consequently model the first-order regression.

 I originally created SixSigmaStudyGuide.com to help me prepare for my own Black belt exams.
 Overtime I've grown the site to help tens of thousands of Six Sigma belt candidates prepare for their Green Belt & Black Belt exams.
 Go here to learn how to pass your Six Sigma exam the 1st time through!